 Having the union did more than give the workers resources and a way to talk back to management.
 To an extent, it also legitimized what they were doing as work to the world as large.
 Siouxsie Q, the producer and host of Whorecast, got her start in sex work by dancing at the Lusty; it was the union that allowed her to come out to her parents.
 "My dad is a union guy, and he was wicked proud.
 He was like, 'My daughter is on the forefront of unionhood!
 This is all I've ever wanted.'"
 It also shaped her own identity as a sex worker: "I always felt like an honest, hardworking American, working this upstanding Union job.
-I think that really shaped how I see myself as a sex worker today.
+I think that really shaped how I see myself as an escort today.
 It's like, don't tell me that I'm on the fringes of society.
 I have a good job.
 I pay my taxes.
 I think that the Lusty was a part of that."

 According to Sandy Bottoms, the director of the Bay Area chapter of Sex Workers Outreach Project (SWOPBay), the union gave sex workers a voice not only in how the Lusty Lady was run, but in broader labor issues.
 As an example, she mentions a proposed ordinance in San Francisco that would have imposed a "sin tax" on strip clubs.
 The Service Industry Employees Union (SEIU), which represents the Lusty Lady workers, was poised to throw their support behind the ordinance.
 "But they didn't recognize that there were people it would affect in an adverse way," she says.
 "As small as we are, in terms of the numbers of SEIU, we could be there and be like, 'Wait a second, this would adversely affect members of your own union as well.'"